Lassetter History, Family Crest & Coats of Arms

-Early Origins of the lassetter family
+Early Origins of the Lassetter family

 The surname Lassetter was first found in Cheshire at Leycester, more commonly known as Leicester, a city now in the unitary authority area in the East Midlands.
 The first record of the place name was found in the early 10th century as "Ligera ceater" but by the Domesday Book of 1086 the place name had evolved to Ledecestre.

 Literally the place name means "Roman town of the people called Ligore," having derived from the Tribal name + the Old English word "ceater."
 As far as the surname is concerned, the family are "descended from Sir Nicholas Leycester, who acquired the manor of Nether-Tabley in marriage, and died in 1295."

-Another source notes that the Hundredorum Rolls of 1273 list what is probably the first instance of the name as Robert de Lestre.
+And another source notes that the Hundredorum Rolls of 1273 list what is probably the first instance of the name as Robert de Lestre.

-Early History of the lassetter family
+Early History of the Lassetter family

-Another 227 words (16 lines of text) covering the years 1586, 1604, 1605, 1614 and 1678 are included under the topic Early lassetter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lassetter research.
+Another 133 words (10 lines of text) covering the years 1586, 1604, 1605, 1620, 1614, 1678, 1588, 1647, 1642, 1678, 1643, 1684, 1674, 1742, 1715, 1727, 1705, 1706, 1762, 1827, 1762, 1732 and 1770 are included under the topic Early Lassetter History in all our PDF Extended History products and printed products wherever possible.

-lassetter Spelling Variations
+Lassetter Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name lassetter have been found, including Leycester, Leicester, Leister, Lester and others.
+Many variations of the name Lassetter have been found, including Leycester, Leicester, Leister, Lester and others.

-Early Notables of the lassetter family (pre 1700)
+Early Notables of the Lassetter family (pre 1700)

-Migration of the lassetter family to Ireland
+Migration of the Lassetter family to Ireland

-Some of the lassetter family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Lassetter family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the lassetter family to the New World and Oceana
+Migration of the Lassetter family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
-Some of the first immigrants to cross the Atlantic and come to North America bore the name lassetter, or a variant listed above: John Leicester, who settled in Virginia in 1732; Peter Leicester settled in Pennsylvania in 1682; James Lester settled in Virginia in 1637; George Lester settled in Charles Town, South Carolina, in 1767.
+Some of the first immigrants to cross the Atlantic and come to North America bore the name Lassetter, or a variant listed above: John Leicester, who settled in Virginia in 1732; Peter Leicester settled in Pennsylvania in 1682; James Lester settled in Virginia in 1637; George Lester settled in Charles Town, South Carolina, in 1767.